basaandewiel/basaandewiel.github.io/_posts/2021-12-26-Domoticz-On-OpenWRT.md

 ln -s /mnt/share/domoticz_backups backups #create soft link to backup directory used for hourly,daily,monthly backups by domoticz
 # of course /mnt/share/domoticz_backups mus be created first on RPI

-#NB: the option 'nolock' in the mount command is necessary, otherwise domoticz will crash every hour (see also below)
+#NB: the option 'nolock' now replaced by 'nobrl' in the mount command is necessary, otherwise domoticz will crash every hour (see also below)
 ```

 Now you need to create a config file for domoticz.
 Put this file in `/etc/config/domoticz`